John A Waller

 What Happens if you try to Strike Off a Limited Company With Debts?

-To be struck off, therefore, requires a solvent company.
-However, should the company commence to strike off the company, notwithstanding debts, unpaid then:-
+To be struck off therefore, requires a solvent company.
+However, should the company strike off the company, notwithstanding debts, unpaid then:-

 - Creditors of the company object to striking off application.